Overseas teacher recruitment

 We have launched a new website to support overseas teachers interested in teaching in New Zealand.
 The site outlines what it’s like to teach in New Zealand and the process you need to go through to be able to teach here.

 Reintroducing the overseas finders fee and overseas relocation grant

-As New Zealand reopens to the world, the Government has reintroduced two grants to support overseas teacher recruitment.
+The Government has expanded two grants to support overseas teacher recruitment.

 For the first time, early learning services can apply for the scheme, supporting the early learning sector to secure qualified teaching staff from overseas.